OndrejSevcak/BlazorBlogStorage/Posts/BlazorSeries/BlazorBlogSeriesEpisode2.md

 In this episode of our Blazor Series, we will delve deep into Blazor components and their lifecycle, a crucial concept for creating efficient and maintainable applications.

-## What is a Blazor Component?
+### What is a Blazor Component?

 Blazor components are the building blocks of Blazor applications.
-They are reusable pieces of UI written in C#, HTML, and optionally CSS.
+They are reusable pieces of UI written in C#, HTML, and CSS.
 Each component resides in a `.razor` file and encapsulates its logic, rendering, and event handling.
-For example:
+Example Blazor component:

 ```razor
 <h3>Counter</h3>